 Elements of the Plan

-The 2020 Comprehensive Plan will highlight outcomes of the Visioning Process, identify frameworks for city-wide policies and future growth and development, and identify strategies for implementation of the vision themes and goals identified in the plan.
+The 2020 Comprehensive Plan highlights the outcomes of the Visioning Process, identifies frameworks for city-wide policies and future growth and development, and identifies strategies for implementation of the vision themes and goals identified in the plan.